Welcome; I’m so glad you’re here!

 “Are you tired?
 Worn out?
 Burned out on religion?
 Come to me.
 Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with me and you’ll learn to live freely and lightly.” ~Matthew 11:28-30, The Message

-I’m on this journey of finding freedom and balancing life and I want to invite you to share this journey, as well.
+I’m on this journey of living every day with joy-filled purpose.
 I want us to answer the call of the Savior to learn the unforced rhythms of grace and redeem the time.

 We can sit down to tea and recognize the priceless treasure that is time.
 Let’s discover together what it means to live with significance and intention, freedom and balance, doing the daily and mundane tasks that make up life with joy.